IBM-Cloud/vnf-samples/ha/setup.md

 # NLB failovers and custom routes

 * The NLB is deployed as an active / passive cluster.
 Each node has a distinct IP.
 The active IP must be used in the custom routes that are created.
 You can use an `nslookup` on the NLB hostname to determine which IP is the primary for use in your route config.
 * The VNF's must also be configured to allow traffic from both the active and passive NLB nodes.
 This is needed for the health check.
-The IP's can be retrieved from the GET REST API call:
+The NLB IP's can be retrieved from the NLB UI -> Overview -> Private IPs:

 ```
 curl -k -s -v \